Dissipative superradiant spin amplifier for enhanced quantum sensing: Results

 where $(\mathbf{\Delta} S_y)^2 = \langle \hat{S}_y^2 \rangle - \langle \hat{S}_y \rangle^2$.
 The first term $(\mathbf{\Delta}\phi)^2_\mathrm{int}$ is the intrinsic spin-projection noise associated with the quantum state of the ensemble, while the second term $(\mathbf{\Delta}\phi)^2_\mathrm{det}$ describes added noise associated with the imperfect readout of $\hat{S}_y$.
 This additional error can be expressed as an equivalent amount of $\hat{S}_y$ noise, $\Sigma^2_\mathrm{det}$, that is referred back to the signal $\phi$ using the transduction factor $\vert\partial_\phi \langle \hat{S}_y \rangle\vert$.

 Consider first the generic situation where the detection noise completely dominates the intrinsic projection noise, $(\mathbf{\Delta}\phi)_\mathrm{det} \gg (\mathbf{\Delta}\phi)_\mathrm{int}$.
 This is the typical scenario in many solid-state systems, e.g.~ensembles of NV defects in a diamond crystal whose state is read out using spin-dependent optical fluorescence \cite{Barry2020}.
-The goal is to reduce $(\mathbf{\Delta}\phi)_\mathrm{det}$ without changing the final spin readout mechanism (i.e.~$\Sigma_\textrm{det}^2$ remains unchanged).
-The only option available is ``spin amplification", i.e.~enhancement of the transduction factor that encodes the sensitivity of the ensemble to $\phi$.
+The goal is to reduce $(\mathbf{\Delta}\phi)_\mathrm{det}$ without changing the final spin readout mechanism (i.e., $\Sigma_\textrm{det}^2$ remains unchanged).
+The only option available is ``spin amplification", i.e., enhancement of the transduction factor that encodes the sensitivity of the ensemble to $\phi$.
 Specifically, before doing the final readout of $\hat{S}_y$, we want to somehow implement a dynamics that yields

-with a time-dependent gain factor $G(t)$ that is larger than unity at the end of the amplification stage, i.e.~$t = t_3$ in Fig.~\ref{fig:protocol}(a).
+with a time-dependent gain factor $G(t)$ that is larger than unity at the end of the amplification stage, i.e., $t = t_3$ in Fig.~\ref{fig:protocol}(a).
 Achieving large gain will clearly reduce the total estimation error in the regime where measurement noise dominates: $\mathbf{\Delta} \phi \rightarrow \mathbf{\Delta} \phi / G(t_3)$.
 One might worry that in a more general situation, where the intrinsic projection noise is also important, this strategy is not useful, as one might end up amplifying the projection noise far more than the signal.
-We show below that this is not the case for our scheme: even if we use the optimal $t_3$ which maximizes the gain $G(t)$, the amplified spin-projection noise referred back to $\phi$ (i.e.~$(\mathbf{\Delta} \phi)_{\rm int}$ in Eq.~\ref{eqn:Protocol:TotalDeltaPhiSquared}) is only approximately twice the value of this quantity in the initial state.
-This is reminiscent of the well-known quantum limit for phase-preserving amplification for bosonic systems \cite{Caves1982,Clerk2010}; we discuss this behaviour in more detail later in the paper.
+We show in Sec.~\ref{sec:Res:ImprovingSensitivity} that this is not the case for our scheme: even if we use the optimal $t_3$ which maximizes the gain $G(t)$, the amplified spin-projection noise referred back to $\phi$ [i.e., $(\mathbf{\Delta} \phi)_{\rm int}$ in Eq.~\eqref{eqn:Protocol:TotalDeltaPhiSquared}] is only approximately twice the value of this quantity in the initial state.
+This is reminiscent of the well-known quantum limit for phase-preserving amplification for bosonic systems \cite{Caves1982,Clerk2010} (see Supplemental for a detailed discussion \cite{SM}).